Alliance DAO Founders Dialogue: Solana Will Ultimately Prevail, Bitcoin Strategic Reserve (SBR) May Become the New ETF Moment

 JellyJelly

-Qiao: How is the token issuance situation for JellyJelly?**
+Qiao: How is their token issuance situation?**

 The Future Prospects of Tokenization in Startups

 Imran: I believe that in the future, almost all startups will use tokens, both as a means of self-financing and to acquire users.
 This is my judgment on future trends.
-I've discussed this issue with many people on Twitter, and some do not agree with my viewpoint.
+I've discussed this issue with many people on Twitter, and some do not agree with my view.

 They always say, "Oh, that won't work."
 Then their extreme supporters will wildly like their tweets.
 This is completely different from the world before, and I can understand that this change is hard to accept.
-Obviously, these innovations may happen on some blockchains you don't like.
+Clearly, these innovations may happen on some blockchains you don't like.
 But that's precisely why this is the true soil for innovation.

 Clout and Tribe

 Imran: Previously, we discussed startups and application tokens; now let's talk about Clout and Tribe.
-I believe the concept of creator tokens is similar, with the core assumption being: the cost of acquiring followers is very low.
+I believe the concept of creator tokens is similar, with the core assumption being: the cost of gaining followers is very low.
 You can easily attract a large number of followers.
 But the question is, are people willing to pay for "social capital"?
-In other words, in an environment flooded with followers, can social capital become the standard for measuring whether a person is truly influential?
+In other words, in an environment flooded with followers, can social capital become a standard for measuring whether a person is truly influential?

 Perspectives from Tensor Team Members

-Consensus Mechanisms and Vector's Development Direction
+Consensus Mechanism and Vector's Development Direction

 Imran: What are your views on consensus mechanisms?
 What is the current product direction?**